TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Task-Driven Image Rain and Noise Removal

 \subsection{Patch Analysis Strategy}

 Most recent DL based image rain removal models \cite{Fu2017DDN,Syn2Real,Yang2017Jorder,Yang2019acm,Xia2018Rescan} and noise removal models \cite{DIP2018,KaiZhangDnCNN2017,LiuMWCNN,NLNet2017Left,Zhang2018FFDNet} are trained with image patches utilizing RIS.
 Suppose a dataset $D=\{(x_i, y_i)\}_{i=1}^{m}$ contains $m$ examples, where $(x_i, y_i)$ indicates the $i$-th clean and degraded image pair following Eq. (\ref{eq:lineardecompo}) respectively.
-Typically, we need to sample a data batch composed of $B$ clean and degraded image patch pairs at each training step, where $B$ means the batch size.
+Typically, we need to sample a data batch composed of $B$ clean and degraded image patch pairs at each training step, where $B$ is the batch size.

 Take sampling $B$ clean image patches as an example, the most widely used RIS as shown in Fig. \ref{fig:sampling}(a), provides $B$ image patches via cropping an image patch from each randomly sampled $B$ images.
 Analytically, RIS leads to low utilization of image patches.
-Generally, let $p^{unuse}_{k}$ denotes the probability that an image patch has not been sampled through $k$ iterations, $T_e$ denotes the total iterations of an epoch, and $P$ represents the number of patches that can be cropped out of an image.
+Generally, let $p^{unuse}_{k}$ denote the probability that an image patch has not been sampled through $k$ iterations, $T_e$ denotes the total iterations of an epoch, and $P$ represents the number of patches that can be cropped out of an image.
 We can calculate $p^{unuse}_k$ analytically for RIS in Eq. (\ref{eq:random image sampling}).

 Note that $p^{unuse}_k$ have minimum near to $\mathrm{e}^{-1/P}$for RIS when $k=T_e$ and $P$ is always a large number for RIS.
-For example, an image of size $321\times481$ can crop $P=\lfloor \frac{321-64}{16}+1\rfloor\lfloor\frac{481-64}{16}+1\rfloor=459$ image patches of size $64\times 64$ with stride as $16$.
-One way to increase utilization of image patches is \textit{random patch sampling} (RPS) as shown in Fig. \ref{fig:sampling}(b).
+For example, an image of size $321\times481$ can produce $P=\lfloor \frac{321-64}{16}+1\rfloor\lfloor\frac{481-64}{16}+1\rfloor=459$ image patches of size $64\times 64$ with stride as $16$.
+One way to increase utilization of image patches is \textit{random patch sampling} (RPS) as shown in Fig. \ref{fig:sampling}(b), which is often used in image noise removal~\cite{KaiZhangDnCNN2017,Zhang2018FFDNet,LiuMWCNN}.
 RPS first crops $m$ images into $mP$ image patches for sampling, which is still feasible when $m\leq B$ while RIS fails. $p^{unuse}_k$ for RPS is formulated in Eq. (\ref{eq:random patch sampling}).
-Both RIS and RPS regard image patches equally, which may result in data redundancy.
-For example, as shown in Fig. \ref{fig:sampling}, the sky scene in data batches sampled from RIS and RPS is redundant.
+Both RIS and RPS regard image patches equal, which may result in data redundancy.
+For example, as shown in Fig. \ref{fig:sampling}, the sky scene in data batches sampled from RIS and RPS is redundant, since sky scene exists almost in every image.
 In practice, the sky scene patches contain limited information and thus will contribute to a plain update of parameters.